FritzFlorian/sw-project/README.md

 - Two external services where wrapped for internal use and not used directly.
 (Ad- & Mail-Service)
 - Element Collections where not needed in the data model and therefore not used.
 (Embeddables where used instead)
 - Repository Classes where not used, as there was not much use for all CRUD actions on all entities.
+- A filter was used for restricted access to the customer portal.